p-doom/crowd-code/README.md

 ## Usage

-To use the extension, simply start it up and begin working in your text editor.
+To use the extension, click on "Start recording" in the status bar (on the right) and begin working in your text editor.
 The extension will automatically start recording changes.
-When you're done, stop the recording and the extension will finalize the data and save it to a CSV file.
+When you're done, stop the recording and the extension will finalize the data and save it to a CSV, JSON and SRT file.

 ## Output

 The recorded changes are saved in a CSV file in your workspace.

-You can then process this file to generate output files in SRT and JSON formats, providing a detailed and accessible log of your coding session.
+Then, this file is processed to generate output files in SRT and JSON formats, providing a detailed and accessible log of your coding session.

 ## Requirements